Tag Archives: Philipines

 Gintaang Talong and Adobong Gulay

 Gintaang Talong is Eggplant in Coconut milk.
 Similar to the squash in coconut milk, but much simpler.
 Basically, you just get some eggplant, and simmer it in coconut milk.
 Easy.
-I used the recipe from www.asiarecipe.com which has an excellent … Continue reading
+I used the recipe from http://www.asiarecipe.com which has an excellent section on vegetarian Filipino foods.
+It turned out like this: So, sort of grey, and…

 Sisig and squash in coconut milk

 Sisig is a mince dish, Filipino-style, and it is served in bars, like beer nuts.
 Its sort of sweet and sour, with pineapple and calamansi lime juice, ginger, garlic, onion and peppers.
-I used this recipe from www.pinoyrecipe.net, although I … Continue reading
+I used this recipe from http://www.pinoyrecipe.net, although I subbed Sanitarium vegetarian mince for all the various parts of pig usually used (cheeks, heart,…

 Beans and Sausage and Philipino Spring Rolls